 “There is no greater agony than bearing an untold story inside you.” ~Maya Angelo

-With his limp body in my arms and me imagining the worst but praying for the best, I screamed up to our neighbors or anyone who might be able to hear my cry for help and to call 911.
-By the time the medics arrived, Frank was in full anaphylaxis and barely responsive.
-They hooked him up to a heart monitor, jabbed an IV in his vein and pumped him full of epinephrine and Benadryl and whisked him off to the ER, one month before we married…
+With his limp body in my arms and me imagining the worst but praying for the best, I screamed up to our neighbors or anyone who might be able to hear my cry for help to call 911.
+By the time the medics arrived, my husband Frank was in full anaphylaxis and barely responsive.
+They hooked him up to a heart monitor, jabbed an IV in his vein and pumped him full of epinephrine and Benadryl and rushed him off to the ER.

 This will not be an easy story for me to write.
-It will require walking into the deep and the dark of a very painful and terrifying reality for our family—one that leaves its scar and has us picking ourselves up by the bootstraps and rising from the ashes each and every time.
+It will require walking into the deep and the dark of a very painful and terrifying reality for our family–one that leaves its scars and has us picking ourselves up by the bootstraps each and every time, rising from the ashes of profound fear and trauma.

 We are all given some sort of cross to carry in this life.
 Even the seemingly “perfectly happy people” have something they need to contend with.
 A pain-free life is promised to no one.
 This is our monster hiding under our bed.

 Maya Angelo had it right in the quote above.
-It is a painful birthing of sorts to bear an untold story—an excavation of the deepest parts of ourselves that we keep private and process (or not) on our own terms and in our own time—hidden from the public eye.
+It is a painful “birthing” of sorts to bear an untold story–an excavation of the deepest parts of ourselves that we keep private and process on our own terms and in our own time.

-However, living in truth allows for healing and freedom.
-This is our truth—part of it—and I choose to heal and be free from its haunting, deleterious marks.
+This is our truth–part of it–and I choose to heal and be free from its haunting, damaging marks.

-None of us know our time frame here in this human experience on planet Earth.
+None of us know our time frame here on planet Earth.
 For all I know, today is my last day, or tomorrow, or the next, or not for 10,000 more.
 We are not guaranteed anything really, other than this very moment.
-Living with a chronic and acute life-threatening condition that involves food and strikes at will is a sobering reminder of life’s precious and tenuous nature.
+Living with a daily, life-threatening condition that revolves around all things food is a sobering reminder of life’s precious and tenuous nature.